Free Website Content - Webware vs Desktop Software

 installation.

-of client computers is a key reason for the popularity of
+thousands of client computers is a key reason for the

 Increased Security Risks

-online, regardless of how secure a host might say a web
+working online, regardless of how secure a host might

-application is, that fact of the matter stands that the
+say a web application is, that fact of the matter stands

-security risk of running an application of the Internet
+that the security risk of running an application of

-is more significant than when running an application on
+the Internet is more significant than when running an

-more security than others, playing Sudoku on a web application
+require more security than others, playing Sudoku on

-would cause little concern, but dealing with sensitive corporate
+a web application would cause little concern, but dealing

 Cost